WPP-Public/Potato-ACE/src/ace/components/menu/README.md

 ### Menu with dynamic options

 In this example the Menu instantiates with an empty `<ul>` that can be populated with options using **Add option**.
 The last option can be removed using the **Remove option**.
-Both these buttons dispatch the `ace-menu-update-options` event that updates the list options.
+Both these buttons dispatch the **Update options** custom event that updates the list options.
 The extra JavaScript code required by this example is also included below.

 ```html
 <button id="add-option">
 	Add option